igrishaev/pg2/docs/migrations.md

  :migrations-path "migrations"}
 ~~~

-The `:migrations-table` field must be a keyword because it takes place in a
+The `:migrations-table` field must be a keyword because it gets rendered using
-HoneySQL map.
+HoneySQL.

-The `:migrations-path` field is a string referencing a resource with migrations.
+The `:migrations-path` field is a string referencing a resource or a local
+directory with migrations.

 Pay attention to the `#env` tag.
 The engine uses custom readers when loading a
 config.
-The tag reads the actual value from an environment variable.
+This tag reads the actual value from an environment variable.
 Thus, the
-database password won't be exposed to everyone.
+password won't be exposed to everyone.
 When the variable is not set, an
 exception is thrown.

 ## Commands